PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 without an immutable all-or-nothing plan; transactional hardening remains separate from this exact ownership checkpoint.

+The dual affine-input BatchMatMul compatibility rule is now isolated in `passes/batchmatmul_affine_input_layout.py`.
+Its complete 317-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It preserves commutative Mul/Add inputs, exact exclusive branch matching, NCHW-to-NHWC channel-constant rotation, rank-three Reshape shape reversal, left post-Transpose removal, `adjY=True` conversion, metadata propagation, fixed-point restart, pruning, statistics, and both ordered production positions.
+The lowerer retains a one-call private wrapper.

+The former giant direct-builder dual-branch fixture is now a focused module and runs the pass owner and private wrapper on deep copies, comparing the complete ModelIR.
+LINEA supplies two measured zero-owner invocations before and after the move, records zero process-tree SWAP, and reproduces all five core artifacts byte for byte.
+Positive production ownership is therefore not claimed.
+The raw owner still mutates both branches sequentially before all shape constants are known valid, so a late rejection can leave partial input, metadata, and constant changes; transactional hardening remains separate from this exact ownership checkpoint.

 The broader residual Add/Mul/Add/PReLU compatibility rule is isolated in `passes/residual_affine_prelu_layout.py`.
 Its complete 415-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.